Supporting sustainable small-scale animal agriculture through development of biological risk management educational materials

 • Animal Production: animal protection and health

-• Effective BRM educational materials developed by working with Advisory Group.
+• Develop effective BRM educational materials by working with a SSLO Advisory Group.

-• Partnership with ISUEO to share materials with NCR colleagues by communication through newsletters, emails, and on the ISUEO website.
+• Partner with Iowa State University Extension and Outreach (ISUEO) to share materials with NCR colleagues by communication through newsletters, emails, and on the ISUEO website.

-• Partnership with ISUEO Small Farm Sustainability to make developed materials available for small holder livestock operations in Iowa as well as nationally via communication from Extension personnel as well as website availability of resources.
+• Partner with ISUEO Small Farm Sustainability to provide materials to small holder livestock operations in Iowa as well as nationally via communication from Extension personnel as well as website availability of resources.

 At least 1,000 people are expected to take advantage of the online learning opportunities and resources.
 The CFSPH website is a high visibility website, particularly for BRM, and has over 361,057 unique visitors each year.
 The resources the team develops for SSLO will be well-advertised on the CFSPH homepage.
 ISUEO Small Farm Sustainability website receives approximately 5,000 unique visits per month and the course will also be advertised on this site.
 The ISUEO Small Farm Sustainability program will also advertise the course availability within the Acreage Living newsletter, which is sent to approximately 2,500 subscribers in rural Iowa.